Post Summary: Things to do in Japan

 Get Inspired on Naoshima

 Naoshima is an island town in Japan’s Seto Inland Sea.
-I like to call it “art installation island” as it’s well known for its numerous art museums and projects around the island.
+I like to call it “art installation island” because it’s well known for its numerous art museums and projects.
+The Benesse Corporation has installed many museums, installations, and sculptures on the island.

 Things to Eat in Japan